uwiger/gproc/doc/gproc.md

 sent to all monitors, including the one that inherited the name.

 If the name is not yet registered, the unreg event is sent immediately.
 If the calling process in this case tried to start a `standby` monitoring, it receives the registered name and the failover event immediately.

+`monitor(Key, follow)` keeps monitoring the registered name even if it is temporarily unregistered.
+The messages received are the same as for the other monitor types, but `{gproc, registered, Ref, Key}` is also sent when a new process registers the name.
 <a name="mreg-3"></a>

 ### mreg/3 ###